himalayahall/demo/README.md

 #### Marimo setup

-After successfully installing Marimo, open a command line terminal, execute `marimo tutorial intro`.
+After successfully installing Marimo, open a command line terminal, execute marimo tutorial intromarimo tutorial intro.
 This will launch Marimo with a introductory tutorial.

-Click on **settings icon** ⚙️ at the top right on Marimo page and from dropdown menu click `User settings`.
-Click `Runtime` and uncheck `Autorun on startup`. **This setting change is important** to prevent Marimo from auto-executing tests when the Notebook is loaded.
+Click on **settings icon** ⚙️ at the top right on Marimo page and from dropdown menu click User settingsUser settings.
+Click RuntimeRuntime and uncheck Autorun on startupAutorun on startup. **This setting change is important** to prevent Marimo from auto-executing tests when the Notebook is loaded.
 We want control over running the tests!
 <!---->
 #### Test setup

- - Either load the Notebook in Marimo, or exit Marimo, navigate to where this Notebook is stored, and run `marimo edit req_design_test.py`.
+ - Either load the Notebook in Marimo, or exit Marimo, navigate to where this Notebook is stored, and run marimo edit req_design_test.pymarimo edit req_design_test.py.
 This will start Marimo and open the Notebook for editing (without auto execution).

  - [Run](#running) the application in VSCode so that REST endpoints are ready for testing.